Princeton Review awarded Clark a 91 (A-) in its 2017 Green College Guide; Sierra’s ‘Cool Schools’ ranks Clark #17 in the US

 Clark’s newest building boasts a full roof solar array that will provide up to 50% of the building’s energy needs, a landmark for the city of Worcester and for the University.
-Additional solar panels may be added to the parking lot in the future, bringing the ASEC to net zero energy!
-For background, click here.
+Additional solar panels may be added to the parking lot in the future, bringing the ASEC to net-zero energy!
 But solar is just the start of this LEED Gold Certified building’s sustainability features!
-An innovative, holistic building-wide energy management system that includes individual room controls with temperature set points, occupancy (motion) and ambient (daylight) lighting sensors, and advanced temperature control monitoring in public spaces is designed to allow personal comfort while saving energy in the all-electric building.
+An innovative, holistic building-wide energy management system that includes individual room controls with temperature set points, occupancy (motion) and ambient (daylight) lighting sensors and advanced temperature control monitoring in public spaces is designed to allow personal comfort while saving energy in the all-electric building.
 The building itself is oriented to allow for maximum ‘daylight harvesting’ to reduce overhead illumination and offset winter heating with passive solar; light-permitting solar shades are operational on every window.
 The windows open, too, for fresh air!
 To help occupants eliminate needless waste, recycling and compost bins are on every floor and in the café.
 Trash cans were not provided in offices – since the only trash is plastic film, there is no need for them.
 Four water bottle filling stations with centralized filtration, low flow fixtures, and non-irrigated landscaping will help to reduce water usage.
 The landscape architect prioritized native and resilient species, including plants to attract wildlife and birds.
 Recycled materials feature significantly in the glass and steel structure, while approximately 90% of the furniture is repurposed.
-The roof top solar array will win Clark University SREC’s to credit against other greenhouse gas emissions and contribute to our Climate Action Plan.
+The rooftop solar array will win Clark University SREC’s to credit against other greenhouse gas emissions and contribute to our Climate Action Plan.

 The 2014-15 SSF awards funded reusable “People Towels” for Clark Cougar Athletics teams and Bickman Fitness Center users, and support the installation of 5 more water bottle filling stations in residence halls and academic buildings.
-READ MORE… Since its inception in 2012, the SSF has awarded 17 student teams the funds to make their green dreams come true, ranging from alternative menstrual products to planting native plant species in 3 gardens; building a mobile solar charging station, installing water bottle filling stations and energy efficient hand dryers, and expanding composting capacity on campus.
-The Student Sustainability Fund (SSF) is “a resource for advancement of sustainable practices, education and infrastructure” on campus.
+READ MORE… Since its inception in 2012, the SSF has awarded 17 student teams the funds to make their green dreams come true, ranging from alternative menstrual products to planting native plant species in 3 gardens; building a mobile solar charging station, installing water bottle filling stations, and energy-efficient hand dryers, and expanding composting capacity on campus.
+The Student Sustainability Fund (SSF) is “a resource for the advancement of sustainable practices, education, and infrastructure” on campus.
 The SSF Guidelines outline funding requirements for student-led initiatives that 1). are “environmentally, economically, and socially sustainable”; 2). demonstrate partnership with other sectors of the Clark community; 3). have an educational outreach component as well as a positive environmental impact.
 Each of the SSF’s four rounds of funding have received project applications in excess of its annual $20,000 allocation from student activities fund.)

 ClarkiePalooza 2015, the big barbeque for first-year students on their first day of Orientation, was completely Zero Waste for the first time ever!
 Sustainable Clark collaborated with Clark Dining and Student Leadership to make the event one for the record books.
 Only 1/2 bag of landfill was collected during the entire event, which featured full meals for nearly 700 people!
-The Recycling Crew, Peer Assistants, members of CSC and Eco Reps helped educate the Class of 2019 by ‘manning the cans’ to explain compost and recycling at Clark.
+The Recycling Crew, Peer Assistants, members of CSC, and Eco Reps helped educate the Class of 2019 by ‘manning the cans’ to explain compost and recycling at Clark.
 Further Zero Waste firsts in 2015: the Clark staff summer picnic in July was also Zero Waste, as was Spree Day 2015 in April.

 A major steam distribution line connecting the cogeneration plant to Goddard Library and the Academic Commons was replaced.
-This project was part three of our four-year, large scale infrastructure upgrade to replace old, un-insulated and leaky pipes.
-The new lines will save over 39,000 therms, or 210 tons of carbon dioxide greenhouse gas emissions!
+This project was part three of our four-year, large-scale infrastructure upgrade to replace old, uninsulated, and leaky pipes.
+The new lines will save over 39,000 therms or 210 tons of carbon dioxide greenhouse gas emissions!

 The stages at Commencement 2016 were decorated with beautiful native and resilient shrubs and perennials.
 All of those have now been planted around campus, increasing local biodiversity and providing food and shelter for wildlife, while beautifying our landscape.
-In some cases the new plants replaced old worn-out ones; in others new gardens have been created.
+In some cases the new plants replaced old worn-out ones; in others, new gardens have been created.
 In all, over 100 new shrubs and perennials were added to Clark this summer!